Mekd422/Mekd422/README.md

 # Hi there 👋 I'm Mekdes (Full-Stack Developer)

 ## About Me
-I am a passionate **Full-Stack Developer** who loves building clean, responsive, and scalable web applications.
 I enjoy working across the stack, from designing user-friendly interfaces to building robust backends and APIs.
 I value clean code, testing, and thoughtful UX.
 ---

 ## Contact & Profiles